sudheerj/javascript-interview-questions/book.md

 147. ### What are the recommendations to create new object

+     It is r
-     It is recommended to avoid creating new objects using `new Object()`.
+     o avoid creating new objects using `new Object()`.
 Instead you can initialize values based on it's type to create the objects.
   1. Assign {} instead of new Object()
   2. Assign "" instead of new String()
   3. Assign 0 instead of new Number()